-Due to being out of the country for a month there was no June Newsletter.
-However, The May 2018 edition of WHAT'S GOING ON: NEIGHBORHOOD & BEYOND is still available.
+The September 2018 edition of WHAT'S GOING ON: NEIGHBORHOOD & BEYOND is now available on-line.
 You can receive future issues directly by subscribing.
 Your email will not be used for any other purpose.

 SEPTEMBER MEETINGS ON YOUTUBE

 The September 10 video recording of ANC 3/4G's public meeting is now available on YouTube.
 Highlights include: a session on updated plans for the former location of the American City Diner, advising the City Council regarding Initiative 77, and info about the Lafayette Fall Festival.

 The September 17 video recording of the ANC 3/4G Modernization of the Community Center Special Meeting is now available on YouTube.
 Discussions included: Scheduling Issues, Process, and Creation of a Working Group on Transitional Space for Existing Programs.